 Key Takeaways

 Life rarely happens in a vacuum.
-Targeting one audience one way produces desired ripple effects when messaging a different audience through a different medium.
+In this case, targeting an older audience one way can provide desired ripple effects when messaging a younger audience through a different medium.

 The Ideal Media Mix